kitze/mobx-router/README.md

 ### Custom director configuration

-*mobx-router* uses [director](https://github.com/flatiron/director) behind the screens. mobx-router exposes the director config object for you to pass your own configuration to director.
+*mobx-router* uses [director](https://github.com/flatiron/director) behind the scenes. mobx-router exposes the director config object for you to pass your own configuration to director.

 To do this you must pass a `DirectorConfig` object as third argument of `startRouter` method.